nazarifard/fastape/README.md

-# Fastape
+# Fastape plug and plug ultra fast data serializer Go module
 Fastape means fast tape.
 It provides an ultra fast simple data serializer Go module with minimum memory usage.
-Fastape just copies data blocks to a byte array and vice versa.
-Particularly it will shine when size of block is fixed.
-In golang a data block that contains any combination of numbers, bool, byte and arrays is a fixed sized data block. instead other types including strings, pointers, maps, slices and timers have variable data size.
-Fastape supports both types simply.

 Fastape focuses on maximum throughput and minimum memeory usage.
 It is specially designed to use in in-memory database, big cache and similar applications that need to serialize/deserialize huge amount of in-memory data.

 ## Features
 - Auto Generate (*New)
+- Sampel of supported data structure:
+  - []map[MyString][3]struct {*MyTime;int}
+- support any combination of complex data structure
+  .
+Alias Types
+  .
+Named Types
+  . map
+  . slice
+  . array
+  . pointer
+  . time
+  . string
+  . numbers
+  . bool
 - Cross platform
 - ultra fast (first or one of bests based on goserbench benchmark)
 - bestest for fixed sized data blocks
 - minimum data length overhead
 - supports long data size
-- supports all data types including basic types, pointers, arrays, maps, slices (except channels and functions)
-- easy to use with just 6 generic APIs
+- plug and play. everything will be generated automatically

 ## Installation
 ```